rippedpiracy/docs/index.md

 Feel free to check the About section if you wish to help out by Contributing.

-*Click on the categories in the sidebar for more information.*
+*Click on the categories in the sidebar to start browsing.*